Roger7000V/focus-in-class/README.md

 - Getting bored with the default theme?
 Just select **Settings->Theme** option.
 You'll notice some other themes to select.
 - You could change the background image by replacing the **Backgroung.jpg** file with other images with the same name and extension.
 You could download some other images in the **Beautiful Images** folder inside this repository.

+# Uninstallation

+1. Run the uninstallation program.
+If you are using the portable version, just delete the folder.
+2. Detele the remaining two files containing names **Skin** and **SkinH_VB6.dll** in the parent directory.

 Now you are ready to use! ^_^